Design Review Approvals

 Certificate of Appropriateness

-A Certificate of Appropriateness (PDF) requires a public hearing by an independent hearing officer regarding whether or not the project meets the General Design Guidelines.
+A Certificate of Appropriateness (PDF) requires a public hearing with an independent hearing officer regarding whether or not the project meets the General Design Guidelines.
 City HPO staff will determine whether a project is eligible for a CNE or requires a COA.

 In order to obtain a COA, the first step is to contact the HPO to schedule a pre-application meeting with one of the historic preservation planners.
 At this meeting, the planner will discuss the proposed project with you and make suggestions regarding the design, materials, placement or other details in order to guide the project towards meeting the city's Historic Preservation Philosophy (PDF) and General Design Guidelines for Historic Properties (PDF).
 The planner will also review the Certificate of Appropriateness process, the Instructions for Filing an Application for a Certificate of Appropriateness (PDF) and answer any questions you may have regarding the process.
 See also the application form via this link: Certificate of Appropriateness / No Effect Application.

 Prior to submitting plans for the hearing, applicants are encouraged to review them with adjacent neighbors as well as the neighborhood association in which the property is located.
 The appropriate neighborhood association contact can be obtained from the HPO.

 Requests for Demolition Approval (Properties designated on the Phoenix Historic Property Register)

 The HPO seeks to protect buildings within the city of Phoenix that are important to its past.
 In cases where the property owner wishes to demolish a property that is listed on the Phoenix Historic Property Register, a Request for Demolition Approval must be submitted to the HPO.
-For information regarding this process, see Requesting Demolition Approval, Submittal Requirements (PDF) and the Request for Demolition Approval Application (PDF).
+For information regarding this process, Request for HP Demolition Approval Submittal Requirements (PDF) and the Request for HP Demolition Approval Application (PDF).
 The Historic Preservation Commission has established a policy regarding Administrative Demolition Approval (PDF).
 In the event that the initial application for Demolition Approval is denied, the property owner may request a Certification of Economic Hardship Hearing.
 For more information on this process and what is required for submittal, see Economic Hardship Instructions (PDF).